sandboxie-plus/Sandboxie/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Sandboxie's Code of Conduct

 ## Our Pledge